 - Collaboration.
-As we mentioned earlier, sales isn’t generally a solo effort.
+As we mentioned earlier, sales aren’t generally a solo effort.
 That means you’ll need to be prepared to work within a team.

 - Flexibility.
-Sales often involves working with many different accounts and customers, and completing a variety of tasks on a day-to-day basis.
+Sales often involve working with many different accounts and customers and completing a variety of tasks on a day-to-day basis.
 It’s useful to be able to switch gears quickly.

 - Time management.
 The sales world can be fast-paced, and leads/customers will expect quick responses.
 In other words, you’ll need to manage your time carefully.